skroggel/typo3-gadgeto-google/readMe.md

 # Gadgeto Google

 **Gadgeto Google** is a powerful TYPO3 extension that provides utilities for integrating the Google Geolocation API and Google Maps into your TYPO3 installation.
 It allows automatic geolocation of records, map display with filters, consent management, and full customization via Fluid templates.

 ---

-**IMPORTANT - BREAKING CHANGE:**

-Add the following classes to your HTML elements:

-- `js-gadgetogoogle-map-consent-btn`: Consent button that enables the map
-- `js-gadgetogoogle-map-filter-btn`: Filter buttons interacting with the map

----